Darvin Adams: Ottawa Redblacks

 On February 8, 2022, it was announced that Adams had signed with the Ottawa Redblacks.
 In his first season in Ottawa he played in all 18 regular season games for the first time in his career, catching 63 passes for 949 yards with two touchdowns.
 His contract is set to expire in February 2023.
+On February 14, 2023, Adams became a free agent.